Skip to content

 Enforcing naming conventions helps to keep the codebase consistent.

-A filename consists of two parts: a name and a set of consecutive extension.
+A filename consists of two parts: a name and a set of consecutive extensions.
 For instance, my-filename.test.js has my-filename as name, and two consecutive extensions: .test and .js.

-The filename can start with a dot or a plus sign, be prefixed and suffixed by underscores _.
+• The name of the file can start with a dot or a plus sign, be prefixed and suffixed by underscores _.
 For example, .filename.js, +filename.js, __filename__.js, or even .__filename__.js.

 The convention of prefixing a filename with a plus sign is used by Sveltekit and Vike.